 Original and photocopy of an obituary from The Herald newspaper for Kenneth Stewart (1924-2012), farmer and the last laird of Coll.

-Printed transcript from the Edinburgh Gazette 1913 announcing that the estate of crofter James Carmichael or James Campbell of Baugh, presumed dead, has fallen to His Majesty “is ultimus hoeres”.
+Printed transcript from the Edinburgh Gazette 1913 regarding the transfer of land and estate of crofter James Carmichael, or James Campbell, of Baugh, presumed dead, to the Crown.

 Notice from the Edinburgh Gazette 1957 regarding rabbit clearances in Argyll